input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 respond with a `RollForward` message as soon as the query can be responded to.
 The server MUST respond with a `RollBackward` if a rollback is encountered that reverts the tip to a point before the client's current position.
 The payloads for these messages are described in the `Next wait` state section.
+The server MAY decide to reject the query for other reasons by sending a `RejectQuery` message.
+The payload of the message MUST include a rejection reason.

 - Agency: server
 - Available messages:
+  - `RejectQuery` to client
   - `RollForward` to client
   - `RollBackward` to client